The Friends of Meath Gardens, saving our green spaces one tree at a time

 It is hoped this green corridor would then ‘spill out’ into estates and heavily concreted public areas like Globe Town Market with trees, perennials and wildflower meadows.
 The proposal is supported by the Council, local councillors and Globe Town’s newly emerging high street Steering Committee.

-So far, FoMG has achieved the first stage of the project – with a grant from the Greener City Fund (GCF), the Friends of Meath Gardens planted 18 new trees at the beginning of April in Meath Gardens as well as Smart and Usk Streets.
+So far, the Friends have achieved the first stage of the project.
+Thanks to a grant from the Greener City Fund (GCF), the Friends planted 18 new trees at the beginning of April in Meath Gardens as well as Smart and Usk Streets.

 These included three lime trees, a copper beech, a red oak, a sweet chestnut, a golden elm, a rowan, a multi-stemmed cherry and a foxglove tree according to a planting plan agreed with the council beforehand.

-The GCF grant will also enable a number of other activities later in the year including installation of bird and bat boxes and insect ‘hotels’ with local schools, planting shrubs to enrich the woodlands and erecting signage to inform the public about garden’s history and its wildlife.
+The GCF grant will also enable several other activities later in the year including the installation of bird and bat boxes and insect ‘hotels’ with local schools, planting shrubs to enrich the woodlands and erecting signage to inform the public about the garden’s history and its wildlife.

-Volunteers play an important role for the Friends of Meath Gardens and once the trees have been planted, they require ongoing maintenance.
+Volunteers play an important role in the Friends of Meath Gardens; once the trees have been planted, they require ongoing maintenance.

-In 2017, one mammoth day of volunteering led to over 70 trees being planted by over 50 local residents with the council being on site to help with tools, oversee the planting and to generally lend a hand.
+In 2017, one mammoth day of volunteering with the council onsite led to over 70 trees being planted by over 50 residents.

 Visit Meath Gardens at Smart St, London E2 0SN